aim-rsf/browseMetadata/README.md

 This function is easy to run and does not require any user interaction.

-Simply provide a json file containing metadata, that was downloaded from the metadata catalogue.

-For now, use the example package file provided in [data-raw/in](data-raw/in).
+For now, use the demo json file provided in [data-raw/in](data-raw/in).[^2]
-In future we intend to use the HDRUK Gateway API to access the metadata, rather than relying on a manual file download.

 ``` r
 browseMetadata(json_file = 'your-path/data-raw/national_community_child_health_database_(ncchd)_20240405T130125.json')
 ```

-The second input to browseMetadata is `output_dir` - change this if you want to save your files somewhere other than your current working directory (which is the default).
+Change the input `output_dir` if you want to save your files somewhere other than your current working directory (the default).

 After running this code successfully you should see: